DeepHiveMind/Modern_E2E_ServerlessDataPipeline_NextGenDataLake/README.md

 	 * and other services support Log groups in Amazon CloudWatch Logs, [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html), which we could use to chain ETL jobs together.

- - How can we support various types of Ingestion & collection mechanisms?
-Such as -- API based ingestion
+ - How can we support **various types of Ingestion & collection** mechanisms?
+Such as
+	* API based ingestion
-		---- RESTful API/ OData API
+		** RESTful API/ OData API
-		---- Python/ JAVA/ other language based API
+		** Python/ JAVA/ other language based API
-		---- CCTV WebRTC or RTSP feeds
+		** CCTV WebRTC or RTSP feeds
-		---- SMB/FTP/SFTP
+		** SMB/FTP/SFTP
 	-- Event based ingestion
 		---- telemetry data ingestion
 		---- IIoT protocols (MQTT/CoAP/